How to Play Blindfold Chess Online: Platforms, Tips, and Drills

 Fluent coordinates

 You need to name any square's color in under 2 seconds and locate any coordinate on an empty mental board almost instantly.
 If you hesitate on "is e5 light or dark," piece placement will drift from move three onward.
+Our dedicated walkthrough on square colors training explains exactly how to get there.

 Use our coordinate trainer and square color trainer until recall is automatic.